 KATIE JOHNSON MEMORIAL SCHOLARSHIP - This scholarship was established by Ronnie and Sandra Kennett in memory of Mrs. Kennett's grandmother.
 This fund is intended as a sponsored scholarship, and by special permission is currently being utilized for emergency short-term loans.
 This provides flexibility for decisions agreed upon by the Student Financial Aid Office and the Vice President for Student Services.
-Signed promissorynotes are utilized with the loan program.

-DAVID MANN MEMORIAL SCHOLARSHIP-Ms. LaVelle Mann establised the David Mann Memorial Scholarship in memory of her son.
-Ms. Mann, a retired teacher, wishes to honor the memory of David, who lost his life in a tragic accident in 1995 at the age of 32, by offering scholarship assistance to single fathers looking to better their lives through education. for men who are enrolled part-time, with 30 or more hours already completed, and who have a minimun, cumulative grade point average of 2.5.
+DAVID MANN MEMORIAL SCHOLARSHIP - Ms. LaVelle Mann established the David Mann Memorial Scholarship in memory of her son.
+Ms. Mann, a retired teacher, wishes to honor the memory of David, who lost his life in a tragic accident in 1995 at the age of 32, by offering scholarship assistance to single fathers looking to better their lives through education. for men who are enrolled part-time, with 30 or more hours already completed, and who have a minimum, cumulative grade point average of 2.5.
 Students majoring in education will be given special consideration.